TruthDefined/TCGRandomizerForArchipelago/README.md

 * Rebalance attack costs (currently changes all "Call for Family" attacks to require a single energy matching the Pokemon's type)
 * Randomize the heads/tails probability between 33% and 67% (affects both players)

+Other Effects:
+* You no longer need to talk to Mitch at the fighting club to spawn the fighting club members.

 #### <b>Current bugs or flaws</b>

 * (Bug) If the shuffle moves option is selected, most Pokemon names in the move descriptions will be wrong as they will still refer to the original card.